RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 The RoAAM team will continue to do our best optimizing the engine over time, however as stated in Limitations there is a lot of overhead to account for, and the mod will not run well on lower end computers.
 Here are a list of optimization strategies figured out during the development of Hallowflame to help lift the computational burden.

+### Article Bundling
-1. Bundle as many articles into one as you can.
+Bundle as many articles into one as you can.
 This means all animated sprites of the about the same speed should be all on one sheet.
 Keep all solid, static collision bundled as one article per cell and define the bounding box as precise in load.gml.
+How I did this for Hallowfame was I made a large sprite segmented into cell sizes and exported the collision, background, and forground groups in their own spritesheets.
+See Hallowflame's sprite folder for plenty of examples.
+This can also be done for animated articles and also detectors if you want to be very light-weight (they can take a sprite mask argument).

+### Room Shrinking
-2. Break up rooms when appropriate, have smaller rooms instead of bundling many into one.
-If you have a small offshoot room make it it's own thing so that the room manager doesn't need to spawn everything else on room transfer.
+Break up rooms when appropriate, have smaller rooms instead of bundling many into one.
+If you have a small offshoot room make it its own thing so that the room manager doesn't need to spawn everything else on room transfer.

+### Enemy Culling
-3. Keep heavily in mind the number of active enemies.
-Enemies in particular are VERY heavy, I would suggest limiting it to 3-4 on-screen enemies.
-Off-screen enemies on the other hand don't have much to process and have about as much overhead as any article.
+Keep heavily in mind the number of active enemies.
+Enemies in particular are VERY heavy, I would suggest limiting it to 3-4 on-screen enemies at max.
+Off-screen, enemies do not process and so have about as much overhead as any article.

 ## Miscellaneous Tips & Publishing Guidelines

 The freedom to make anything a developer desires is a core philosophy of this tool.
 However, I hope to establish some guidelines in order to minimize confusion.

-- Please clearly label a stage made with AM - with an [AM] tag in the title and "Adventure Mode" in the description somewhere (so that it can be searched for on the workshop!)
+- Please clearly label a stage made with AM - with an [AM] tag and "Adventure Mode" in the description somewhere so that it can be searched for on the workshop!
 - Try to make situations which make some sense for a lot of characters.
 Keep in mind character-specific traits and create alternative options where it makes sense.
 Making a character-specific adventure is fine but keep in mind people will want to play the adventure with anyone on the workshop.
 - On a similar note speaking FOR the player character is an odd choice that should probably be avoided due to how many personalities exist in the workshopverse.
 - Comment your code thoroughly!
 This API certainly isn't immediately readable, clearly label the purpose of everything.